 2. Set clear objectives at the very beginning

 I frequently do Google Design Sprint workshops with my clients.
 I have learned the importance of establishing and communicating the objectives clearly as early in the process as possible.
 I was once asked to hold a one-day intensive training for a process that usually takes four days.
-The feedback was very positive, just they expected to dive deeper into every tool and phase.
+The feedback was very positive except for one thing: they expected to dive deeper into every tool and phase.
 If I would have communicated ahead of time what we would cover during our three hours together, we would have avoided any misunderstanding all together.

-In an ideal world, a workshop would flow all by itself.
-If you have led a workshop before, you know this isn’t the case.
+In an ideal world, a meeting would flow all by itself.
+If you have led a meeting before, you know this isn’t the case.
 In my Google Design Sprint Workshops, the ground rules that are crucial to achieving results are: